August 7, 2019

 A simple asset tracking service tends to cost around $15 to $25 per asset per month, though some services may go lower.
 Feature-rich options are more likely to cost anywhere from $50 to $150 per asset per month, though they'll make up for it in the greater productivity gained and data collected.

 If your business is large enough, you can likely get a boutique quote from many asset monitoring system vendors.
-You don't need to ask them individually, however: With Tech.Co's quick quotes form, you can take a minute to fill out one survey and be able to compare and contrast quotes from a range of the best asset tracking companies around.
+You don't need to ask them individually, however: With Tech.co's quick asset tracking quotes form, you can take a minute to fill out one survey and be able to compare and contrast quotes from a range of the best asset tracking companies around.

 Compare leading asset tracking providers